Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_1.md

 $ sudo apt-get update
 ```

-This command must be ran after adding a new source to APT.
+This command must be run after adding a new source to APT.
 After it completes, any packages in your sources can be installed.

-### Installing Packages
+#### Installing Packages

 Installing packages is done with the `install` command.
 You can specify multiple packages to install at once by separating them with spaces: